Understanding the cost contributions of direct labor and indirect labor is crucial in budgeting and planning.

 - Return on investment (ROI) analysis.

-Decisions having to do with asset acquisition or asset life cycle management, for instance, may rely on business case analysis to predict total financial costs and financial gains under different possible actions.
-Some kinds of production-related assets bring large direct labor costs and indirect labor costs for operation and maintenance over a long life cycle.
-Such costs are especially large for factory machines, vehicles, aircraft, and buildings.
+Decisions about asset acquisition or asset lifecycle management, for instance, may rely on a business case analysis to predict total financial costs and financial gains under different possible action scenarios.
+Some kinds of production-related assets bring sizeable direct labor costs and indirect labor costs for operation and maintenance over a long life cycle.
+Such expenditures can be excessive for factory machines, vehicles, aircraft, and buildings.
 As a result, direct and indirect labor costs may be the deciding factor in choosing one asset action over another.